 The Click-through rate is the percentage of the number of clicks against impressions.

-If a keyword showed 11256 times and a keyword-optimized webpage got 2348 clicks, so the click-through rate is 20.86%.
+If a keyword showed 11256 times and a keyword-optimized webpage got 2348 clicks, the click-through rate is 20.86%.
 That means for every 100 impressions (hits), the web page receives an average of 21 visits.

 Now you know CTR is a very good SEO metric to measure keywords’ search engine ranking effectiveness for a given web page.
 But there are many more to talk about click-through rates and how to optimize CTR to increase website traffic quickly within a few hours (more about that later!).

-Why You Should Optimize Click-Through Rate?
+Why Should You Optimize Click-Through Rate?

 Before we discuss how to increase CTR, I think it’s good to find out how CTR affects overall website traffic.
 And what you can get more by improving the CTR rate.

 Think about it this way.
-What does Google determine if one of your blog posts ranks on the first spot of Google SERP for “A” keyword phrase but has a lower CTR rate?
+What does Google determine if one of your blog posts ranks on the first spot of Google SERP for the “A” keyword phrase but has a lower CTR rate?
 Let’s assume that CTR is a one-figure number (ex: 4%).
 Will Google remain the keyword position the same again?

 Not anyway, right?
 That’s why organic click-through rate is really important when it comes to search engine optimization.
 If you can’t get a better CTR rate for blog posts, Google will not like to rank posts on higher positions.